 This act aimed to enhance the government’s ability to monitor the investment advisory business by requiring virtually all investment advisors to register with the SEC.
 It defined an advisor as “any person who, for compensation, engages in the business of advising others, either directly or through publications or writings, as to the value of securities or as to the advisability of investing in, purchasing, or selling securities, or who for compensation and as part of a regular business, issues or promulgates analyses or reports concerning securities.”

-The act was amended in 1996 and 2010 so now generally only advisors who advise a registered investment company or have at least $100 million of assets under management have to register with the SEC.
+The Investment Advisers Act was amended in 1996 and 2010, so now generally only advisors who advise a registered investment company or have at least $100 million of assets under management have to register with the SEC.

 Sarbanes-Oxley Act of 2002